 - Dam Failures - In November 2019, the Associated Press of Michigan reported that 19 dams were in unstable condition and presented high risk of failure.
 This is because they were designed based on past weather patterns and did not take into account the changing climatic conditions.

 - Healthcare - Michigan is noted for its centers of world-class healthcare but due to the same reason, healthcare is expensive in the Great Lakes State.
 Unaffordability of medical costs is a matter of concern.
-Hence, while travelling to such destinations, having visitors medical insurance is a smart choice.
+Hence, while traveling to such destinations, having visitors medical insurance is a smart choice.

 Visitors Medical Insurance for Travelers in Michigan - FAQs